 An inquiry into the physiological basis of life at the molecular, cellular and systems levels.
 Physiology of multicellular organisms is stressed with an emphasis on human biology and homeostasis.
 Three hours lecture, three hours laboratory.
 Prerequisites: Minimum grade of C in BIO 152; CHE 111 or 121.
-Offered every fall.
+Offered upon adequate demand.